mk279/ESP32FTPServer/README.md

 Just resized the global buffer and introduced method isConnected().<br />
 SD_MMC is now supported (thanks to tueddy for the contribution).<br />
 Be advised that only one simultaneous connection is possible.
 I recommend [Filezilla](https://filezilla-project.org/) as it's a multi-OS-platform and this parameter can be configured there.
+PSRAM is automatically recognized and used.

 ```c++